phtal-org/internet-draft-phtal/draft-montoya-phtal.md

 Name | Type | Description
 ---|:---:|---
-securedBy? | [[SecurityRequirement ](#securityrequirement)] | An array of SecurityRequirement elements, the operation can be authenticated by any of the specified security schemes. headers? | Map[`string`, `string`] | A map where the keys are the names of the HTTP headers to be sent and the values are URIs that resolve to [RAML 1.0 Spec](#RAML) Data Type declarations explaining the format and semantics of the variables.
+security? | [[SecurityRequirement ](#securityrequirement)] | An array of SecurityRequirement elements, the operation can be authenticated by any of the specified security schemes. headers? | Map[`string`, `string`] | A map where the keys are the names of the HTTP headers to be sent and the values are URIs that resolve to a document that appropriately describes the format and semantics of the variables, e.g.: a DTD, XSD, JSON Schema, RAML Data Type, OpenAPI schema, etc.

 #### HTTP Operation Examples